zhangms1709/cervantes/README.md

 ## VanillaLSTM

 The first version of the model was designed to be a simple baseline.
 It consists of one embedding layer, a long short-term memory (LSTM) layer, and a dense layer.
-The RNN is character-based precisely because it is generating a probability distribution for the next character in a sequence given the sequence of previous characters.
-The model thus generates novel sentences one character at a time.
+The RNN is called character-based precisely because sentences are generated one character at a time based on probability distributions of input text.

 RNNs are very strong at modelling sequential data, and thus has been frequently used to generate text imitating authors such as Shakespeare.
 However, very few RNN models have been tested on other languages with more complicated grammatical rules such as Spanish.